nais/handbook/docs/technical/production-ready.md

 # What is production ready?

-This is the NAIS team's attempt to define what _production ready_ means to us.
+This is the Nais team's attempt to define what _production ready_ means to us.
 Production implies quality and durability.
 Running a system means serving requests, and requests are ultimately serving users.
 We care about our users, thus we must care about our systems.

-At NAIS, we strive to:
+At Nais, we strive to:

 * provide fully self serviced products with minimal downtime,
 * be confident that code changes will not break existing functionality,